mapbox/osm-boundaries/README.md

 ## Running

 1. Make sure you have a PostgreSQL database set up with PostGIS enabled.
-2. Run `run.py` with appropriate options set for your database.
+2. Run `run.py -f 2 -t 4 data.osm.pbf` with appropriate options set for your database and desired admin levels.
 See `run.py --help` for available options.

 The process will take at least several minutes while the data is downloaded, processed, and imported.